Balsamic vinegar cuts the sweetness of figs for a preserve that’s perfect with cream cheese or atop tofu steaks.

 - In a large pot with a tight-fitting lid, place all ingredients and stir to combine.
 Cover and refrigerate for at least four hours, or overnight.

-- Ladle preserves into sterilized jars, allowing 1/2-inch of space below the top.
-Wipe off any excess jam from top of jar with a clean towel, seat lid on top, and tighten rings.
+- Ladle preserves into sterilized half-pint jars, allowing ½-inch space at the top.
+Wipe off any excess jam with a clean towel, top with lid, and tighten rings.

 - Using canning tongs, place sealed jars onto rack in canning pot-bath, making sure that jars are covered by at least 2 inches of water.
 Boil for 10 minutes, then carefully remove each jar and place it in a safe place to cool overnight.